Ekam - The Oneness Temple: Travel

 The Oneness Temple is located about 73 km from Chennai and 80 km from Tirupati.
 Located on the main highway connecting to Kalahasthi, the temple is well connected by bus facilities from Chennai and Tirupathi.

-The nearest international airport is 75 km in Tirupati.
+The nearest major international airport is the Chennai international airport which is 85 km away via NH16.
 The nearest railway station is 8.7 km away at Tada.